freedict/fd-dictionaries/README.md

 provides dictionaries but also style sheets to convert the TEI databases into human-readable formats.

-At the past there were a variety of output formats, but at the moment only the [dict format](https://en.wikipedia.org/wiki/DICT) is supported.
+In the past there were a variety of output formats, but at the moment only the [dict format](https://en.wikipedia.org/wiki/DICT) is supported.